openaps/AndroidAPSdocs/docs/EN/Configuration/Preferences2020.rst

 Advanced settings
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 * Normally you do not have to change the settings in this dialogue!
-* If you want to change them anyway make sure to read about details in `OpenAPS docs <https://openaps.readthedocs.io/en/latest/docs/While You Wait For Gear/preferences-and-safety-settings.html>`_ and to understand what you are doing.
+* If you want to change them anyway make sure to read about details in `OpenAPS docs <https://openaps.readthedocs.io/en/latest/docs/While%20You%20Wait%20For%20Gear/preferences-and-safety-settings.html#>`_ and to understand what you are doing.

 OpenAPS SMB settings
 -----------------------------------------------------------